JohnCartoonist/OldDays-NBXlite-SpawnHuman-SPC-SSP-src/README.md

 build/ln.exe source code can be found here: https://github.com/neosmart/ln-win

-Some clever lad supposedly fixed this source code, so if you're a Java developer, please use his source code instead: https://github.com/Spyro201/Minecraft-mods
+Some clever lad supposedly fixed this source code.
+So if you're a Java developer, please use his source code instead: https://github.com/Spyro201/Minecraft-mods